Michael Cooper (racing driver): Early career

-In 2015 Michael made his full season debut in the GTS class of Pirelli World Challenge in the Blackdog Speedshop Z/28.R, winning only his second race of the season.
-Cooper went on to win the GTS championship with four race wins and two additional podium finishes.
+In 2015, Cooper made his full season debut in the GTS class of Pirelli World Challenge in the Blackdog Speedshop Z/28.R, winning only his second race of the season.
+He went on to win the GTS championship with four race wins and two additional podium finishes.
 In 2016, GM appointed Cooper as a factory driver, and hired him to race alongside Johnny O'Connell in the Pirelli World Challenge, racing the Cadillac Racing ATS-V.R.
 With two wins and an additional seven podiums, Cooper finished third in the championship.
 The following season, Cooper returned to the Pirelli World Challenge Cadillac Racing program for another full season to include the Sprint and SprintX championships.
 Cooper was paired with Jordan Taylor for the SprintX Championship, and the duo captured the 2017 Championship at Circuit of the Americas.

-Shortly after capturing the Sprint-X championship, Cooper went on to sweep the final Sprint race weekend of the year at Sonoma raceway.
+Shortly after capturing the Sprint-X championship, Cooper went on to sweep the final Sprint race weekend of the year at Sonoma Raceway.
 After the 2017 season, Cadillac Racing announced an end to the program, leaving Cooper a free agent.

-For 2018 Cooper was announced as one of the drivers for the Callaway Competition race team and their GT3 homologated C7 Corvette in the Pirelli World Challenge GT class.
-However he was released from his contract in February 2018, before the season ever started due to the teams inability to field 2 cars.
+For 2018, Cooper was announced as one of the drivers for the Callaway Competition race team and their GT3 homologated C7 Corvette in the Pirelli World Challenge GT class.
+However, he was released from his contract in February 2018, before the season ever started due to the teams inability to field two cars.